 - Either the author or the piece itself should have a Midwest connection.

 - Submissions should be no longer than 500 words—but can be as short as you deem necessary.

-- The submission period for each round is approximately one week, and winners will be announced in the days after the submissions period has ended.
+- The submission period for each round is approximately one week, and winners will be announced once all rounds have ended; winners will be notified privately before publicly.
 We will post the winning pieces (winner + runner-up) after the submission periods for all three rounds are finished.
 Please note: We will only be notifying the winning entries for each round due to time constraints.
 Apologies in advance for any inconvenience.

 - It may seem obvious, but while you have free reign in your writing, your piece should, in some way, be clearly inspired by the round’s image.
 If we find pieces ignore this fact, they will be subject to immediate disqualification.